-On August 16, 2012, the CMS announced the timetable for Competitive Bidding Round 1 Recompete ("RD1RC"), which includes a new product category for external infusion pumps and supplies affecting nine MSAs.
+On August 16, 2012, the CMS announced the timetable for Competitive Bidding Round 1 Recompete ("RD1RC"), which includes a new product category for external infusion pumps and supplies affecting nine Metropolitan Statistical Areas ("MSAs").
 As of the current schedule, any changes in reimbursement associated with RD1RC will not become effective until calendar year 2014.
 The Company submitted its bid in December 2012.
-The Company's revenue directly associated with CMS in these MSA's currently approximates 1% of the Company's total annual revenue.
 Originally, CMS was to announce single payment amounts and begin the contracting process in the Spring of 2013.
 During the second quarter of 2013, this schedule, as reflected on CMS' website, was changed from "Spring 2013" to "Summer 2013".
-No further update has been provided by CMS.